Home / Southeast Asia / Thailand / Khanom Jeen (Fermented Rice Noodles)

 • Curry sauces sitting at room temperature

-Sauces containing meat, fish, or coconut milk can develop harmful bacteria when left at room temperature, especially in Thailand's heat.
+Sauces containing meat, fish, or coconut milk can quickly lose their quality when left at room temperature, especially in Thailand's heat.

 • Reused vegetables or condiments from previous customers